studiobutter/anime_api/README.md

 Old Launcher API will be seperate.

-**NOTICE**: Old Launcher APIs will be depercated on June 17th, 2024
+**NOTICE**: Old Launcher APIs have been depercated since June 17th, 2024

 This Repository is meant for reseaching and helping players do manual downloads.